joist-orm/joist-orm/docs/docs/modeling/validation-rules.md

 Joist's API of calling `config.addRule` is non-traditional in that validation rules "live outside the entity", i.e. they are not inside a `validate()` method on the `Author` class.

-This setup is on purpose, because in the next section, it allows Joist to use reactive validation hints to discover when rules should run (i.e. when `Book.title` changes, re-run this specific `Author` validation rule), even if main entity (`Author`) hasn't been loaded from the database yet.
+This setup is intentional, because in the next section, it allows Joist to use reactive validation hints to discover when rules should run (i.e. when `Book.title` changes, re-run this specific `Author` validation rule), even if main entity (`Author`) hasn't been loaded from the database yet (or potentially the `Author` class has not even been instantiated yet).

 See [Issues 198](https://github.com/stephenh/joist-ts/issues/198) for tracking ideas around this.